1991–92 NHL season

 The 1991–92 NHL season was the 75th regular season of the National Hockey League.
 The league expanded to 22 teams with the addition of the expansion San Jose Sharks.
-A ten-day players' strike was called in April, delaying the final weeks of the regular season and the playoffs, and pushing the Stanley Cup Finals into June for the first time.
+A ten-day players' strike was called in April, delaying the final weeks of the regular season and the playoffs, and pushing the Stanley Cup Final into June for the first time.
 The Pittsburgh Penguins repeated as Stanley Cup champions, winning the best of seven series four games to none against the Chicago Blackhawks.

 League business

 Expansion

 This was the first season for the San Jose Sharks, the first expansion team in the NHL since 1979.
 The birth of the Sharks returned NHL hockey to the San Francisco Bay Area after the California Golden Seals had relocated to Cleveland, Ohio in 1976 to become the Cleveland Barons.
 The Sharks were the result of a compromise between the league and George and Gordon Gund, the owners of the Minnesota North Stars.
 The two brothers had previously owned the Seals/Barons before the team merged with the North Stars.
 In 1990, as a result of slipping attendance, the Gunds petitioned the NHL for permission to relocate the North Stars to the San Francisco Bay Area.
 Instead, the league granted the brothers a new expansion team, and the Gunds sold the North Stars.

 The 1991 NHL dispersal and expansion drafts were then held on May 30, 1991.
 The Sharks first selected 16 players from a pool of North Stars players.
 Then the Sharks and North Stars took turns selecting ten players each from a pool of players from the other NHL teams.